 β1λ~β2λ~β0ψ~β1ψ~β2ψ~N(0,0.25)

 Based on preliminary analyses, we did not fit covariates to detection probability because observations were insufficient for robust modeling (results not shown; see XX at doiXX).
-The Bayesian model-based approach was implemented using Markov chain Monte Carlo (MCMC) methods in JAGS (Plummer 2003), accessed using jagsUI (Kelner, K., 2018) in Program R. We ran the models with 250,000 total iterations, 100 adaptation iterations, 50,000 burn-in iterations, a thinning rate of 10, and 3 chains for a total of 60,000 estimates of each retained variable in the posterior distribution.
+The Bayesian model-based approach was implemented using Markov chain Monte Carlo (MCMC) methods in JAGS (Plummer 2003), accessed using jagsUI (Kelner, K., 2018) in Program R. We ran the models using 3 chains with 250,000 total iterations, indluding 100 adaptation iterations and 50,000 burn-in iterations, with a thinning rate of 10, yielding 60,000 estimates of each retained variable in the posterior distribution.
+We assessed model fit by examining traceplots of posterior distributions and verifying that R statistics were < 1.1 for all parameters.

-We identified habitat covariates likely to affect occupancy, abundance, and detection probability based on the natural history of each target species and our knowledge of the study system.
+We identified a priori habitat covariates likely to affect occupancy, abundance, and detection probability based on the natural history of each target species and our knowledge of the study system.
 Lark sparrows often inhabit disturbed sites with exposed soils, grazing, or recent fire and prefer areas with canopy cover of less than 25% (Martin and Parrish 2000).
 Dechant et al. (2002) reported that lark sparrow abundance was negatively correlated with ground litter and cover density.
 We therefore hypothesized that lark sparrow abundance would be negatively related to litter depth and canopy cover and positively related to sites with shrubby habitat and management-related disturbances.
 The eastern towhee exhibits a preference for shrubby, early-successional habitats, so we predicted that their abundance would be inversely related with canopy cover and positively related to management activities that retain open savanna conditions (e.g., burning, grazing, or forest management).
 For both bird species, we hypothesized that detection probability would be affected by Julian date and minutes from sunrise.
-The Leonard’s skipper seems to favor areas of mesic prairie that have open sand or other bare ground between clumps of bunchgrass.
-Larvae feed on grasses, build refugia in the base of bunchgrasses, and although definitive information is not available, they likely overwinter in the tangle of vegetation at the base of bunchgrasses or on the ground under the overhanging grass (Robert Dana, pers. communication) which may make them susceptible to destruction during prescribed burning (Dana, R. 1991).
-Leonard’s skippers were frequently observed nectaring on blazing star (Liatris spp.) during previous studies within the Anoka Sand Plain, and this genus is believed to be a preferred nectar source (MN DNR 2009).
-We hypothesized that Leonard’s skipper abundance would be positively related to graminoid cover and Liatris abundance and negatively related to canopy cover, litter depth, and management disturbances, and that detection would be affected by Liatris and wind speed.
+Leonard’s skipper favors areas of mesic prairie that have open sand or other bare ground between clumps of bunchgrass.
+Larvae feed on grasses, build refugia in the base of bunchgrasses, and likely overwinter in the tangle of vegetation at the base of bunchgrasses or on the ground under the overhanging grass (Robert Dana, pers. communication), which may make them susceptible to destruction during prescribed burning (Dana, R. 1991).
+Leonard’s skippers were frequently observed nectaring on blazing star (Liatris spp.) during previous studies within the Anoka Sand Plain, and Liatris is believed to be a preferred nectar source (MN DNR 2009).
+We therefore hypothesized that Leonard’s skipper abundance would be positively related to graminoid cover and Liatris abundance and negatively related to canopy cover, litter depth, and management disturbances, and that detection would be positively affected by Liatris and negatively affected by wind speed.
 Northern barrens tiger beetles are chase and ambush predators known to inhabit oak savanna, pine barrens, and light to medium density forest or forest edges with available open sandy areas.
-Anecdotally, observers have noted that tiger beetles seem to be found most frequently in areas of Sand Dunes and Sherburne that are relatively “hilly,” rather than flat (Christopher Smith, pers. communication).
-We hypothesized that tiger beetle abundance would be positively related to variation in elevation and negatively related to canopy cover and litter depth, and that detection would be affected by Julian date and temperature.
+Anecdotally, observers have noted that tiger beetles seem to be found most frequently in areas of Sand Dunes and Sherburne that have rolling topography (Christopher Smith, pers. communication).
+We therefore hypothesized that tiger beetle abundance would be positively related to variation in elevation and negatively related to canopy cover and litter depth, and that detection would be positively affected by Julian date and temperature.
 Both the plains hog-nosed snake and gophersnake prefer sparsely-vegetated areas of sandy, well drained soils.
 We hypothesized that both snake species would be negatively related to canopy cover, percent grass, and litter depth, and that detection would be affected by Julian date and temperature.

 Results